 Well, the longer an ad lingers in the mind of a potential customer, the more likely it is that they will consider the brand when making a purchase decision.

-Another way advertisers ensure that their target audience remembers their ad is by showing the ad repeatedly.
+A common way advertisers ensure that their target audience remembers their ad is by showing the ad repeatedly.
 Familiarity breeds likeability, and sometimes contempt as well.
 But the thing is, repeat exposure pulls a brand out of the limitless, dark ocean of the ‘unknown’ into the realm of the ‘known’.

 How many times have you come across a brand whose offer attracted you, but you stopped short of buying because you hadn’t heard of them?
 You asked your friend about them and they hadn’t heard of them too.
 Unfamiliarity breeds mistrust, always.